 For instance, sales processes, suppliers contracts, and relationships, or inventory management systems are all way to tackle a low inventory turnover.

-In which way is the inventory turnover ratio connected to the receivables turnover ratio?
+How the inventory turnover ratio is connected to the receivables turnover

 Things like accounts receivable accounts payable and inventories comprise the so-called current assets.

 The way you manage your current assets is critical to the long-term success of the business as you might end up lacking the short-term liquidity to run the operations.